-- Review Documentation and Reports in Common EOC Responsibilities on page 35. - Open and maintain an Activity Log (See Support Documentation, Activity Log). - Compile a Status Report for each of the Local Districts and make this report available to the Planning Section, Situation Status Unit (Support Documentation, Local District Status Report). - Provide personnel and equipment time records to the EOC Director at the end of each work shift.
+- Compile a Status Report for each of the Local Districts and make this report available to the Planning Section, Situation Status Unit - Provide personnel and equipment time records to the EOC Director at the end of each work shift.

-- Review Resources in Common EOC responsibilities on page 36. - Provide resource support to Local Districts. - □ Receive any resource requests from Local Districts and pass them on to Logistics in the EOC.
+- Provide resource support to Local Districts. - Receive any resource requests from Local Districts and pass them on to Logistics in the EOC.

-- □ Obtain status information from each of the Local Districts at regular intervals. - Act as liaison between the LAUSD EOC and the Local District Superintendents. - Respond to requests from sections and branches/groups/units for Local District information.
+- Obtain status information from each of the Local Districts at regular intervals. - Act as liaison between the LAUSD EOC and the Local Districts.

+Provide updates and respond to requests from sections and branches/groups/units for Local District incident information.